New York City apartment kitchen separating organic waste in compost bin under sink in compliance with NYC food waste separation law

 Navigation

-Have you been hearing more about sorting your trash lately?.
-Over the past couple of years, New York City has steadily changed how residential waste is handled, and one of the biggest shifts is now unavoidable: separating organic waste from regular garbage is mandatory.
-If you’re not in NYC, you’ll still want to take note: This may be coming to your community soon—if it hasn't already.
+Over the past couple of years, New York City has steadily changed how residential waste is handled — and one of the biggest shifts is now unavoidable: separating organic waste from regular garbage is mandatory.

-What the New York organic waste law requires
+What the New York Organic Waste Law Requires

+NYC's mandatory organic waste separation applies to all residential buildings across the five boroughs — from single-family homes to large apartment complexes.
 Under the current rules, residents must separate organic materials from regular trash and place them in designated containers for curbside collection.
 Enforcement is handled by the Department of Sanitation (DSNY).
-Early implementation focused on education and warnings, but now non-compliance can result in fines for building owners and managers.
+Non-compliance can now result in fines for building owners and managers.

 Organic waste includes materials that come from plants or animals and naturally break down over time.
-This includes:

-Food scraps:
+Food scraps

 • Fruit and vegetable peels